blaze/blaze/docs/source/datashape.rst

 Datashapes
 ==========

+.. highlight:: erlang

-Datashape is a generalization of dtype and shape into a micro type system which lets us describe the high-level structure of NDTable and IndexArray objects.
+Datashape is a generalization of dtype and shape into a micro type system which lets us describe the high-level structure of Table and Array objects.

 There are primitive machine types which on top of you can build composite and dimensionalized structures::